Kethciyal-S/cloud-attack-ai/README.md

-# AI-Powered Cloud Attack Simulation and Detection Framework
+# Attacking Cloud Infrastructure and Detecting with AI

 ## Overview